dtcenter/METplotpy/docs/Users_Guide/polar_plot.rst

 Save this file in a directory where you have read and write permissions, such as
 $WORKING_DIR/data/polar_plot, where $WORKING_DIR is the path to your data directory.

 Configuration Files
 ___________________

 There is a YAML config file located in *$METPLOTPY_BASE/metplotpy/plots/config/polar_plot_defaults.yaml*

+*$METPLOTPY_BASE* is the directory where the METplotpy code is saved:

+e.g.

+*/usr/path/to/METplotpy*  if the source code was cloned or forked from the Github repository

+or

+*/usr/path/to/METplotpy-x.y.z*  if the source code was downloaded as a zip or gzip'd tar file from the Release link of the Github repository.
+The *x.y.z* is the release number.

 Copy this configuration file from where you saved the METplotpy source code to your working directory: